herrevilkitten/fantastic_m2/fantastic_final_readme.txt

 - Reasonably effective and believable AI?
 - Fluid?
 Continuity of motion?
-- Sensory feedback of AI state? (e.g. animation and sounds identify passive or aggressive AI)
+- Sensory feedback of AI state? (e.g. animation and sounds identify passive or aggressive AI) Yes - We have 3 trees for AI behavior:
+1. Patrolling Cops
+-- Patrol
+-- Observe player for suspicious activities
+-- Report back suspicious activities
+-- React to distractions (like the ball)
+-- Arrest the player
+-- Get angry when the player wins!
+-- Dynamic obstruction... it detects obstructions and will after a period of time move around the obstruction -- (not used, but implemented) - used custom objects to allow for cops to communicate with each other.
+This was intended to be used for backup

+2. Cops on guard
+-- Observe player for suspicious activities
+-- Report back suspicious activities
+-- Arrest the player
+-- React to distractions (like the ball)
+-- Get angry when the player wins!

+3. Conversation NPCs
+-- Have two types of conversation
+--- Gossiping when they don't sense the player nearby
+--- Have a fake conversation when the player gets too close

 Polish (20 pts)
 - Overall UI